apache/druid/docs/content/ingestion/compaction.md

 This compaction task reads _all segments_ of the interval `2017-01-01/2018-01-01` and results in new segments.
 Note that intervals of the input segments are merged into a single interval of `2017-01-01/2018-01-01` no matter what the segmentGranularity was.
-To control the number of result segments, you can set `targetPartitionSize` or `numShards`.
+To control the number of result segments, you can set `maxRowsPerSegment` or `numShards`.
 See [indexTuningConfig](../ingestion/native_tasks.html#tuningconfig) for more details.
 To merge each day's worth of data into separate segments, you can submit multiple `compact` tasks, one for each day.
 They will run in parallel.

 A compaction task internally generates an `index` task spec for performing compaction work with some fixed parameters.